 He has done his PhD and a short postdoc in the Lab of Edgar Huitema at the University of Dundee (UK).
 Here he studied the evolution and mode of action of a specific effector gene family, called Crinklers in Phytophthora, and has analysed gene expression data, to find out which genes are switched on (or off) during the different stages of infection.

-He visited the Lab of Professor Aurelien Tellier (Population Genetics, TU Munich) as an Alexander von Humboldt Fellow.
-Here he learned more about the theoretical aspects of Population Genetics and developed the Solanum chilense pathosystem that is in use in the EvoMPMI group.
+He visited the Lab of Professor Aurelien Tellier (Population Genetics, TU Munich) as an Alexander von Humboldt Fellow in 2015 and 2016 to learn more about the theoretical aspects of Population Genetics.
+Here he developed the Solanum chilense pathosystem that is in use in the EvoMPMI group.

-Now he is building up his own research group at the Chair of Phytopathology (Prof. Ralph Hückelhoven) at the TU Munich.
+Now he is building leading his own small research group at the Chair of Phytopathology (Prof. Ralph Hückelhoven) at the TU Munich.

 Parvinderdeep Singh Kahlon

 Parvinderdeep comes from Punjab, India.
 He studied Biotechnology at Punjab